 12. Así fué

 This is a beautiful song recorded originally by Spanish singer Isabel Pantoja in 1988.
 She's featured in this video as a guest singer during one Juan Gabriel's performance on a much more recent date.
 Juan Gabriel sang this song often during his recitals.
-Here is the original video with her, and this is live performance by Juan Gabriel.
+Here is the original video with her, and this is a live performance by Juan Gabriel.
 The trumpet/sax solo at the end of the song played continuously for hours without end in my head after listening to this song recently.

 11. Solo se que fue en marzo